Derpford/i-find-it-quite-simple/readme.md

 ## Guiding Principles
 - Everything should interact in some way with everything else.
+- Yes, And.
+Everything should be goofy, but everything should empower the player.
 - Give the player ALL the numbers.
 - Scaling, scaling, scaling.